UHassam0/CI2-Noughts-Crosses/README.md

 + Doesn't restart game to choose token again
     - added showModal function to new game function

-+ Once New Game called no longer calles PC turn
++ Once New Game called no longer called PC turn
     - This was resolved by clearing the game message as the presence of the game message prevents turns